 Water filtration is a huge step towards removing contaminants and creating healthy drinking water for you and your family.
 At Aquasana, we believe that water should be clean, and healthy – just the way nature intended it to be.
-Yes, everyday living has major consequences on our environment, especially our limited fresh water resources – but that doesn’t mean that there aren’t small steps that we can take to improve our lifestyle and our environment at the same time.
+Yes, everyday life has major consequences on our environment, especially our limited freshwater resources – but that doesn’t mean that there aren’t small steps that we can take to improve our lifestyle and our environment at the same time.

 Avoid contributing to the domino effect – make eco-friendly decisions.
 Aquasana water filtration systems are designed with the environment in mind.
 For example, for every one of our Clean Water Bottle filters used, you save 600 disposable plastic bottles from entering the environment.